Tsumikiri/jquery-cf-websocket/readme.md

 ```

 ### ColdFusion WebSocket Compatibility
-Call functions from the [ColdFusion client-side websocket documentation](https://helpx.adobe.com/coldfusion/developing-applications/coldfusion-and-html-5/using-coldfusion-websocket/using-websocket-to-broadcast-messages.html#UsingtheWebSocketJavaScriptfunctions).
+This plugin supports the interface detailed in the [ColdFusion client-side websocket documentation](https://helpx.adobe.com/coldfusion/developing-applications/coldfusion-and-html-5/using-coldfusion-websocket/using-websocket-to-broadcast-messages.html#UsingtheWebSocketJavaScriptfunctions).
 This means that complicated code that relied on these functions can be seemlessly migrated to using this plugin.
 ```javascript
 var ws = $.ws(/* ... */).on('open', function() {
     if (ws.isConnectionOpen()) {